Maniktala: Daily markets

 Maniktala market, along with Hatibagan, Sealdah, Lake Market and Gariahat markets, is amongst the largest markets in Kolkata.
+It is owned by SC Nan and family.
 "The vintage landmark of the clock tower in Maniktala helps to spot the interiors of this market well."
 Maniktala is famous for its fish market but is also popular for groceries and fresh vegetables.
 It is one of the best farmer's markets in Kolkata.
 Maniktala Market at 187, Vivekananda Road is a private market spread over 3 acres.
 Vegetables, fruits, betel leaf, flowers, fish, meat, egg etc.are available.
 Maniktala Municipal Market is located at P-187, C.I.T.
 Road, Kankurgachi.
 In Kolkata, every para (neighbourhood) has a machher bazar (fish market), but there are some big fish markets in different areas of the city: Howrah wholesale fish market, Gariahat, Sealdah and Maniktala.
 These markets "are famous not only for the wide variety of fishes they procure but also for their stellar quality.
 Prices depend on the fish you want.
 The staple ones are competitively priced.
 However, the special fishes such as Iilish, Chitol, Chingri can go for some ridiculous pricing.
 But that's no deterrence for the fish lover who can't do without it in his lunch!"
 Maniktala market sets a sort of a bench-mark for the pricing.